onlineproducthouse/oph.tf.env/README.md

 This approach presented limitations because it was primarily base on managing infrastructure costs.

 For simplicity's sake, the negative impact on strategically important components to a business, such as IP addresses, was compromised.
-Furthermore this approach meant that some resources could not be provisioned if depending on a costly resource, and therefore one could not choose which costly services they are will to bear the expense of.
+Furthermore this approach meant that some resources could not be provisioned if depending on a costly resource, and therefore one could not choose which costly services they are willing to bear the expense of.

 ### What is a switchboard?

-A switchboard is a set of variables in each module, prefixed with `sb_`, that determines the resources that must be provisioned.
-Each module's switchboard will be unique to its resources and managed indepedently, so the user is expected to ensure correlation among dependencies of one resource and another.
+A switchboard is a set of variables in each module, prefixed with `sb_`, that determine the resources that must be provisioned.
+Each module's switchboard will be unique to its resources and managed indepedently, so the user is expected to ensure they supply the correct `sb_` variables for a given module.

 A switchboard enables the provisioning of resources based on what is required while continuing to only run the `terraform apply` command for as long the resources are required.
 However, the switchboard will instead dictate which resources to provision or destroy.